openbermuda/80days/posts/pycaribbean.rst

 and augmented reality.

-For the purposes of this talk, virtual reality was focussed on technology that presents a virtual worlds using headsets.
+For the purposes of this talk, virtual reality was focussed on technology that presents virtual worlds using headsets.

 Jose gave a history of the subject.
 Like many technology developments early enthusiam ran into technical issues and the subject was